axitari/axitari/README.md

 ### ⏾⋆.˚ Philosophy

-> “Under the night sky, the moon and the stars move in their own time—just like the systems built around them, everything follows its own pace.”
+> “Under the night sky, the moon and the stars move in their own time—just like the systems we build, everything follows its own pace.”